-- Legal and Paralegal Services
+- Legal Paralegal Services

-- Lawyers or Attorneys
+- Lawyers Or Attorneys

 Lawyers are one of the most sought careers in India.
 Many children pursue this career after Class 12.
 After completing Class 12, they can pursue an integrated 5-year program.
 There are several universities offering the 5-year LLB degree, and admission to this course is based on the entrance exam conducted by the respective universities.
 The most important entrance exam is the Common Law Admission Test (CLAT), which is accepted for admission into the 14 National Law Universities across India.
 The CLAT assesses candidates on English, logical reasoning, legal aptitude, elementary Mathematics and general awareness.

 After completing graduation, you can also opt for a 3-year LLB degree.
 You can complete your bachelor’s degree in any stream with at least 50 percent marks.
 Some universities offering a 3-year course include Banaras Hindu University, Delhi University, Punjab University, Government Law College (Mumbai), and others.

 Finally, to become a lawyer one has to enrol as an advocate in any of the state bar councils regulated by the Advocates Act 1961.
 After registration, one must clear All India Bar Examination (AIBE).
 The exam is conducted by Bar Council of India, and once you clear it, you get a certificate of practice.

 - Advise and represent clients in courts, before government agencies, or in private legal matters

 - Conduct research and analysis of legal problems

 - Interpret laws, rulings, and regulations for individuals and businesses

 - Present facts in writing or verbally to their clients or others and argue on their behalf